Canton Uber & Lyft Accident Lawyer

 - $25,000 for injury or death of one person/$50,000 for injury or death of two or more people/$25,000 property damage as a private driver when not logged in or carrying passengers

-When you file a lawsuit after a rideshare accident, it’s often the driver’s insurance company (and sometimes the rideshare company’s insurance carrier) that typically pays the settlement.
+When you file a lawsuit after a rideshare accident, the driver’s insurance company (and sometimes the ride-sharing company’s insurance carrier) often pays the settlement.

 Therefore, the amount you receive may be limited by their insurance coverage.
 Your Slater & Zurz personal injury attorney in Canton can tell you for sure when they file your claim.

 Yes!
 Whether you were a passenger in a rideshare vehicle or were struck by a rideshare driver, you may file a claim for damages, including your medical bills, the cost of fixing or replacing your vehicle, time missed from work, and the emotional trauma or pain and suffering you experienced as a result of the crash and your injuries.